GirambQuamb/Archipelago-Pretty-Progress/README.md

 - Customizable progress bar colours
 - Option to display slots as `player` names or `game` names
+- Toggle to show checks as fractions or percentages
+- Toggle to hide completed slots

 ## Usage
-Download the latest release from the [releases page](https://github.com/GirambQuamb/Archipelago-Pretty-Progress/releases), extract `Pretty_Progress_x.x.x.zip`, and run `Pretty Progress.exe`, ensuring it is in the same folder as `Pretty Progress.pck`.
+Download the latest release for your platform from the [releases page](https://github.com/GirambQuamb/Archipelago-Pretty-Progress/releases), extract `Pretty_Progress_x.x.x.zip`, and run the executable ensuring it is in the same folder as `Pretty Progress.pck`.

-This will launch the `PPLauncher` window, in which you can paste the end of a Multiworld Tracker URL, select whether you want to display `player` or `game` names, and customize the progress bar colours.
+This will launch the `PPLauncher` window, in which you can paste the URL of an Archipelago room and configure options.

 ![](images/image_2.png)

 Click the `CONNECT` button to launch the `Pretty Progress` window that displays the progress bar in a transparent window.
 To change settings or fix invalid URLs, first close the `Pretty Progress` window.
 Invalid URLs will prompt an error message.

-In OBS, the `Pretty Progress` window can be captured as a Game Capture source, and will be transparent as long as `Allow Transparency` is enabled.
-Window Capture works as well, but transparency is dependent on the `Capture Method` setting.
+In OBS, the `Pretty Progress` window can be captured as a Window Capture source, and will be transparent as long as the chosen `Capture Method` supports it.
+Game works as well with `Allow Transparency` enabled, but you may run into issues with it capturing the launcher window.

 ## Shortcomings & Planned Features

-- This program is currently Windows only.
-Linux is possible, but you will need to bug me.
-MacOS will not happen.
-- This program can only connect to Multiworld Tracker pages hosted on the official Archipelago website.
-Ensure the Room page is live before connecting.
 - Rooms with only one player slot will show the `Loading` text during the first transition cycle.
 This will fix itself in time for capture.
 - There is only [one font](https://not-jam.itch.io/not-jam-mono-clean-13) for progress display.
 I've not personally tested which characters are valid.
 Code is in place to add more options for fonts, including the possibility of a custom font.
 - No settings are saved, though colour palettes can be imported and exported from the color picker.
 Thanks, Godot!